 Is YouTube TV a better deal than cable?

-Look at it this way: if you’re already paying for internet service, you can tack on an extra $30 for YouTube TV and maybe a $10-per-month subscription to Netflix and have just as much content as you’d have from a cable TV service that usually run $60-70 per month.
+That’s a good question.
+The answer here is ‘maybe’.
+Depending on how your cable service provider packages its internet and cable bundles.
+If you’re already paying for internet service, you can tack on an extra $40 for YouTube TV and maybe a $10-per-month subscription to Netflix and have just as much content as you’d have from a cable TV service that can cost upwards of $120 to $150 a month.

-That being said, if you’re paying for one of those bundles that allows you to package cable, internet and phone service together, YouTube TV might not come out to be any less.
+That being said, if you’re paying for one of those bundles that allows you to package cable, internet and phone service together for a lower price, YouTube TV might not come out to be significantly less.

 The benefits of going for a streaming service over a cable service are the ability to watch shows wherever you go, the potential to use Cloud DVR to save shows for later and the no-obligations contract that allows you to cancel your account without a termination fee.
 On top of everything else, you don’t need to rent a cable box from companies like Comcast, Spectrum or AT&T, because the streaming service comes in through whatever device you’re using.

-If YouTube TV can offer as many channels as basic cable does, without the need for a cable box and 12-month contract, we’ll consider it a win.
-If it can do all that, offer Cloud DVR, a plethora of apps for devices like Roku, Apple TV and the various game consoles and video-on-demand, it will be one of the best streaming services on the planet.
+In short, YouTube TV can offer as many channels as basic cable does, without the need for a cable box and 12-month contract, which is why we consider it a win.
+It does all that and offers Cloud DVR, is available a plethora of apps for devices like Apple TV and the Xbox One family of consoles and does video-on-demand, making it one of the best streaming services on the planet.

-So, when can you watch it?
+How soon can you start watching it?
 Right now.
 Just head over to tv.youtube.com to start your free trial.